 Join us on this Portugal nature tour to bird and explore three fabulous regions of the country that include extensive wetlands around Lisbon, the steppes of Alentejo to the north, and then south to the Algarve and coastal regions.

 Fall migration runs from August into early November; our timing on this Portugal birding tour is great for arriving waders, waterbirds, and raptors.
 By October temperatures in the vast and arid Alentejo are cooling down and every day brings overwintering species in from northern latitudes.
-Coastal and sea birding from the coast while in the Algarve is exceptional, with far fewer birders and crowds.
+Coastal and sea birding while in the Algarve is exceptional, with far fewer birders and crowds.
 Over 20,000 water-birds winter regularly.

 This Portugal tour presents a great blend of nature and culture, with visits planned to some of the most interesting historical and cultural sites of Portugal in Évora, Mértola, Sagres, and Lisbon.
 The country’s storied cultural heritage is on display throughout the whole of our route.